noahkw/acmetk/docs/configuration.rst

 The ACME client is usually configured as a part of an :class:`~acme_broker.server.AcmeBroker` or :class:`~acme_broker.server.AcmeProxy` app.

-The *infoblox* section inside the main *client* section configures the internal :class:`~acme_broker.client.challenge_solver.InfobloxClient`, which provisions TXT records to complete ACME *DNS-01* challenges.
-Refer to section `Challenge Solver Plugins`_ for a list of all available challenge solvers and their respective configuration options.

 The *client* block inside the respective app's surrounding configuration block might look as follows:

 .. code-block:: yaml